zhuminjie/OpenSeesPyDoc/src/Canti2DEQ.rst

 #.
 The source code is shown below, which can be downloaded :download:`here </pyExamples/Canti2DEQ.py>`.
 #.
 The ground motion data file :download:`here </pyExamples/A10000.dat>` must be put in the same folder.
 #.
-Change the line 5 below to set the right path where the OpenSeesPy library located.
-#.
 Run the source code in your favorate Python program and should see results below

 ::